-4.2 Heritage Areas, Special Events, and Other Resources
+5.2 Heritage Areas, Special Events, and Other Resources

 As part of the Section 106 process, the federal agency solicited comment and feedback from Tribal Nations that have expressed an interest in the regions in which the Project is to be constructed.
 As part of that endeavor, no traditional cultural properties were identified within or immediately adjacent to the Project.
 No other heritage areas or special events have been identified within this segment of the Project.
-The Certificate Holder, and its assignees, continue to solicit information from the public and other stakeholders to identify such areas, should they exist.
+The Certificate Holder, and its assignees, continues to solicit information from the public and other stakeholders to identify such areas, should they exist.
 If a heritage area or special event is identified, the Project will coordinate mitigation measures which may include restrictions on workspace or access to sites, scheduling considerations, or work hour reductions.
-No such areas have been identified within the current Segment 3, Package 1C alignment.

-4.3 Project Preservation Officer (PPO)
+5.3 Project Preservation Officer (PPO)

-Hartgen will act as the Consulting Archeologists (CA) for the purpose of this effort.
+Hartgen will act as the Consulting Archeologist (CA) for the purpose of this effort.
 The CA will work closely with the Project Preservation Officer (PPO); the PPO, or their designee, will be present for all ground disturbing activities, and will have "stop-work" authority.
 The PPO will be part of the prime construction management team, Kiewit Corporation.